Jeff Clark, Senior Precious Metals Analyst, GoldSilver

 The historical record shows it does.
 Gold has not only matched hyperinflation rates but exceeded them.

-That same German hyperinflation is an excellent example.
+That same German hyperinflation we talked about above is an excellent example.
 It was truly devastating.
 From January 1919 until November 1923, Investopedia reports “the average price level increased by a factor of 20 billion, doubling every 28 hours.”

-This rate of inflation is incomprehensible to most of us.
+This rate of inflation is incomprehensible to most of us — even inflation spikes in the U.S. during the 20th century paled in comparison.
 It scarred virtually everyone who experienced it.

 So, what did the gold price do during that time?